Tuition & Scholarships

-Tuition for the 2016-2017 school year is $22,550.00.
+Tuition for the 2023-2024 school year is $28,700.

 New students have a First Year Tuition Supplement of $2,100.
 This supplement includes a review of records, observations, and comprehensive assessments.

-Note: Applications by new students received after April 1, but within 14 days of admissions application to New Way, will receive priority for remaining financial aid funds.
+Note: Applications by new students received after June 15th, 2023 but within 14 days of admissions acceptance to New Way, will receive priority for remaining financial aid funds.

 The Original and Switcher/Overflow Tax Credit Scholarships are funded by donations from individual taxpayers.
 Any full time student attending a qualified school is eligible for a scholarship under the Original program, while only students entering kindergarten or transferring from an Arizona public school are initially eligible for a Switcher/Overflow scholarship.
 The amount of these scholarships is not limited by the State, up to full tuition.